lucasjohnston/aliasplease/README.md

 Just go into the bash_profile file in this repo and copy and paste the code into your own bash_profile.
 It's as simple as that.

+# Do you zsh?
+If so, follow all the same instructions, replacing '.bash_profile' with '.zshrc'!

 # Useful aliases to have!
 The following is a collection of my favourite/most useful aliases.